inversion-api/inversion-engine/README.md

 Users have a system level Role relationship with one or more Accounts.

 Roles are not designed to have a functional relationship to an Api being served.
-Genarally, Roles should not be used by Api designers to provide application level entitlements, they are designed to provide Snooze system level entitlements.
+Genarally, Roles should not be used by Api designers to provide application level entitlements, they are designed to provide Inversion system level entitlements.

 Roles:
- * Owner - The person who can delete a Snooze account.
+ * Owner - The person who can delete a Inversion account.
  * Administrator - Someone who can configure an account including changing changing security and managing Users.
    (Owner and Administrator are not designed to be functionally useful for Api clients but there is nothing stopping you from requiring Owner or Administrator Roles to access various Api Endpoints, see below)
  * Member - Generally, someone who will be calling the Api.
-An admin user of an end application, may only have the Snooze Member role.
+An admin user of an end application, may only have the Inversion Member role.
  * Guest - Represents an unauthenticated caller.

 Roles are hierarchical by privilege.
 Ex. having the Owner role gives you Administrator, Member and Guest authority.